California Deserts In 'Super Bloom' Thanks To A Wet Winter

 Visitors are coming from as far as Europe, Africa and Asia.
 This super bloom is so rare, so special, that looky-loos are causing traffic jams, getting lost in the hillsides and fainting from dehydration — just to take in the beauty.

 "I'm looking at a whole field of this bluish purple phacelia.
-And in this foreground of the Coyote Mountains, that's nothing but poppies going five, six miles up canyon," says park ranger Steve Bier.
+And in this foreground of the Coyote Mountains, that's nothing but poppies going 5, 6 miles up-canyon," says park ranger Steve Bier.

 He says this is a really big deal; there are flowers in places where you usually don't see them, like in the badlands that are home to snakes and bobcats and coyotes.

-There are desert sunflowers and dune evening primrose, sand verbena, ghost flowers, monkey flowers, and wild Canterbury bells.
-The Ocotillo and Beavertail cactus are beginning to bloom.
+There are desert sunflowers and dune evening primrose, sand verbena, ghost flowers, monkey flowers and wild Canterbury bells.
+The ocotillo and beavertail cactus are beginning to bloom.

 Bier says this year's conditions were perfect for such a phenomenon: long steady rain throughout the winter — a remarkable 6 inches in all here — that soaked into the ground.
 And temperatures that were not too hot.